MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/index.md

 Get started building apps for the Universal Windows Platform (UWP) on Xbox One.

 UWP on Xbox One supports developing both apps and games.
 You don't have to part of a developer program to experiment, create, and test games or apps on Xbox.
 When you want to publish and sell games on Xbox One or take advantage of Xbox Live on Windows 10, you need to join the [Xbox Live Creators Program](https://developer.microsoft.com/games/xbox/xboxlive/creator) or be an [ID@Xbox](http://www.xbox.com/Developers/id) developer.

-The Xbox Live Creators Program allows you to have access to a subset of Xbox Live functionality such as Leaderboards, Featured Stats, and Cloud Saves.
-No approval is required to join this program.
-If you’d like to access the full Xbox Live stack including Multiplayer, Achievements, and Gamerscore; or want to access the full power of the Xbox One family of devices using hardware dev kits, join the [ID@Xbox](http://www.xbox.com/Developers/id) program instead.
 For more info, see [Developer Program Overview](https://developer.microsoft.com/games/xbox/docs/xboxlive/get-started/developer-program-overview.html).

 This section includes setup steps, a guide through the authentication process, information about installing the required versions of Visual Studio and Windows 10 tools, and the steps to build, run, and debug your first simple application.